laimison/high_availability_sinatra/YOUR_NOTES.md

 - This Sinatra application switched from TCP/IP to Unix socket (basically, it removes unnecessary network layer so performance is slightly increased)

 ## Was application amended? ##
-Yes, two lines were added to provide instance name, but this gives perfect understanding and visibility how scaling works.
+Yes, two lines were added to provide instance name, but this gives perfect visibility how scaling works.

 ## Is there an practical example of this exact task deployed? ##
 Available at [http://scalingsinatra.us-west-2.elasticbeanstalk.com](http://scalingsinatra.us-west-2.elasticbeanstalk.com) until the end of July, 2018